Your browser doesn't support javascript.

 RESUMO

 STUDY DESIGN: We constructed finite element (FE) models of the cervical spine consisting of C2-C7 and predicted the biomechanical effects of different surgical procedures and instruments on adjacent segments, internal fixation systems, and the overall cervical spine through FE analysis.
-OBJECTIVE: To compare the biomechanical effects between zero-profile device and cage-plate device in skip-level multistage anterior cervical discectomy and fusion (ACDF).
-SUMMARY OF BACKGROUND DATA: ACDF is often considered as the standard treatment for degenerative cervical spondylosis.
-However, the selection of surgical methods and instruments in cases of skip-level cervical degenerative disc disease is still controversial.
-METHODS: Three FE models were constructed, which used noncontiguous 2-level Zero-P (NCZP) devices for C3/4 and C5/6, a noncontiguous 2-level cage-plate (NCCP) for C3/4 and C5/6, and a contiguous 3-level cage-plate (CCP) for C3/6.
+OBJECTIVE: To compare the biomechanical effects between the zero-profile device and cage-plate device in skip-level multistage anterior cervical discectomy and fusion (ACDF).
+SUMMARY OF BACKGROUND DATA: ACDF is often considered the standard treatment for degenerative cervical spondylosis.
+However, the selection of surgical methods and instruments in cases of skip-level cervical degenerative disk disease is still controversial.
+MATERIALS AND METHODS: Three FE models were constructed, which used noncontiguous 2-level Zero-P (NCZP) devices for C3/4 and C5/6, a noncontiguous 2-level cage-plate (NCCP) for C3/4 and C5/6, and a contiguous 3-level cage-plate (CCP) for C3/6.
 Simulate daily activities in ABAQUS.
-The range of motion (ROM), von Mises stress distribution of the endplate and internal fixation system, and intervertebral disc pressure (IDP) of each model were recorded and compared.
+The range of motion (ROM), von Mises stress distribution of the endplate and internal fixation system, and intervertebral disk pressure (IDP) of each model were recorded and compared.
 RESULTS: Similar to the stress of the cortical bone, the maximum stress of the Zero-P device was higher than that of the CP device for most activities.
 The ROM increments of the superior, inferior, and intermediate segments of the NCZP model were lower than those of the NCCP and CCP models in many actions.
 In terms of the IDP, the increment value of stress for the NCZP model was the smallest, whereas those of the NCCP and CCP models were larger.
 Similarly, the increment value of stress on the endplate also shows the minimum in the NCZP model.
-CONCLUSIONS: Noncontiguous ACDF with zero-profile can reduce the stress on adjacent intervertebral discs and endplates, resulting in a reduced risk of adjacent segment disease development.
+CONCLUSIONS: Noncontiguous ACDF with zero profile can reduce the stress on adjacent intervertebral disks and endplates, resulting in a reduced risk of adjacent segment disease development.
 However, the high cortical bone stress caused by the Zero-P device may influence the risk of fractures.

 4.